 Portugal Travel Restrictions

-A similar and separate test was required upon entry to the Azores, along with the completion of a questionnaire from My Safe Azores.
+A separate test was required upon entry to the Azores, along with the completion of a questionnaire from My Safe Azores.
 Test results were uploaded to this questionnaire and we were issued a QR code, which was scanned upon arrival at the Ponta Delgada airport.
 And, of course, another test is required prior to return to the USA, along with a Health Attestation Form, which is completed and collected at the airport prior to departure.

 Now that you can see another reason that Portugal is a great destination to visit now, let’s talk about the fun parts of visiting Portugal!